onflow/flow/flips/20220109-standarize-init-contract-in-user-account.md

 ### Engineering Impact

 There needs to be new methods added to AuthAccount and PublicAccount.
-The data stored for these also needs new fields.
+The storage model for contracts in accounts need to be updated to store this aditional data.

-TODO: help needed
+TODO: help needed on how much work this is

 ### Best Practices